2vg/sympho/README.md

 - All written in Rust
 - Completely open source, and Easy to build (just set `DISCORD_TOKEN` env then run `cargo run`)
+- Sympho can play the uploaded audio file
 - Depends on youtube-dl, but not limited to Youtube or Soundcloud URLs(For example, sympho also accept bilibili videos)
 - There are no premier restrictions like Rythm bot etc.
 - The code isn't too dirty, so anyone can customize it as like, for self-host